Red91K/Security-Learning/MITRE ATT&CK/The ATT&CK Project.md

 # The Framework
 - Developed by the MITRE corporation
-- ATT&CK - Adversary Tactics, Techniques, and Common Knowledge
+- ATT&CK stands for Adversary Tactics, Techniques, and Common Knowledge

 # Projects
-## Tactics & Techniques
+## Matrixes
+- 3 Matrixes as of 2024: Enterprise, ICS, Mobile

 ## Groups